ChrstphrHll/npc_gen/students/Brinna Muerlara.md

 ---
+name: Brinna Muerlara
+race: Halfling
+hair: straight brunette hair that's pulled to the side and buzzed on the right
+eyes: Green
+skin: Brown
+ideal: Openness
+trait1: Athletic
+trait2: Reserved
+trait: I lie about almost everything, even when there's no good reason to.
+flaw: I have a weakness for the vices of the city, especially hard drink.
+bond: The ship is most important- crewmates and captains come and go.
 birthday:
   numeric: 6/26
   written: 26th of Pelent
-bond: The ship is most important- crewmates and captains come and go.
-eyes: Pale Green
-flaw: I have a weakness for the vices of the city, especially hard drink.
-guild: Burk
-hair: straight brunette hair that's pulled to the side and buzzed on the right
-ideal: Openness
-name: Brinna Muerlara
-organizations: []
-partyID: 95
-race: Halfling
 relationships:
 - name: Pynelope Valhein
   type: partymate